mendhak/eleventy-satisfactory/posts/2022-12-19-post-with-github-gists.md

 ---

 Although it's possible to embed a gist using the shortcode that Github provides, it looks awful on dark mode.
-This post makes use of the `gist` shortcode, which will render each file as a regular code block.
+This post makes use of the `gist` shortcode, which will render each file as a regular code block so that the Gist's contents look like any other blog content.

 ### Github Gists through shortcode